Q: Why do I have to fill out new paperwork?

 Q. How does an International Student get their social security card?

-A. International Students are allowed to work prior to getting their social security card as long as they complete the I-9 and work authorization forms.
-Although they can submit timecards, they need to obtain a social security card and bring it to the Financial Aid Office before they can be paid.
-This form will outline the steps to get a card.
+A. International Students are allowed to work prior to getting their social security card as long as they have a letter from the Social Security Administration as well as complete the I-9 and work authorization forms.

 Q. What do I need to do to use my work study for an off campus Community Service position?

 A. First you will first need to contact the Financial Aid Office to make sure the off campus position is acceptable under the work study program.
 If the position fits the Community Service criteria, then you will need to have your off campus Supervisor fill out the Community Service Agreement form with UNH.
 Lastly you'll fill out the work paperwork as normal.